International Relations Undergraduate Courses

 ILO = International Law & Organization

-ISD = International Security & Diplomacy (formerly called FPWCR = Foreign Policy, War, & Conflict Resolution).
+= International Security & Diplomacy (formerly called FPWCR = Foreign Policy, War, & Conflict Resolution).

 Spring 2018 Courses for IR Majors